Analemma

-In astronomy, an analemma (/ˌænəˈlɛmə/; from Ancient Greek ἀνάλημμα (analēmma) 'support') is a diagram showing the position of the Sun in the sky as seen from a fixed location on Earth at the same mean solar time, as that position varies over the course of a year.
-The diagram will resemble a figure eight.
-Globes of Earth often display an analemma as a two-dimensional figure of equation of time vs. declination of the Sun.
+In astronomy, an analemma (/ˌænəˈlɛmə/; from Ancient Greek ἀνάλημμα (analēmma) 'support') is a diagram showing the position of the Sun in the sky as seen from a fixed location on Earth at the same mean solar time over the course of a year.
+The change of position is a result of the shifting of the angle in the sky of the path that the Sun takes in respect to the stars (the ecliptic).
+The diagram resembles a figure eight.
+Globes of the Earth often display an analemma as a two-dimensional figure of equation of time ("sun fast") vs. declination of the Sun.

-The north–south component of the analemma results from the change in the Sun's declination due to the tilt of Earth's axis of rotation.
-The east–west component results from the nonuniform rate of change of the Sun's right ascension, governed by combined effects of Earth's axial tilt and orbital eccentricity.
+The north–south component of the analemma results from the change in the Sun's declination due to the tilt of Earth's axis of rotation as it orbits around the Sun.
+The east–west component results from the nonuniform rate of change of the Sun's right ascension, governed by the combined effects of Earth's axial tilt and its orbital eccentricity.

-One can photograph an analemma by keeping a camera at a fixed location and orientation and taking multiple exposures throughout the year, always at the same time of day (disregarding daylight saving time, if applicable).
+An analemma can be photographed by keeping a camera at a fixed location and orientation and taking multiple exposures throughout the year, always at the same time of day (disregarding daylight saving time and in as little cloud cover as possible).

-Diagrams of analemmas frequently carry marks that show the position of the Sun at various closely spaced dates throughout the year.
-Analemmas with date marks can be used for various practical purposes.

-Analemmas (as they are known today) have been used in conjunction with sundials since the 18th century to convert between apparent and mean solar time.
-Before this, the term had a more generic meaning that referred to a graphical procedure of representing three-dimensional objects in two dimensions, now known as orthographic projection.

 Although the term analemma usually refers to Earth's solar analemma, it can be applied to other celestial bodies as well.